 - Georgetown University (J.D.
 1984; Articles Editor, Georgetown Law Journal; A.B.
 1981)

-- District of Columbia; U.S. Supreme Court; U.S. Courts of Appeals for the District of Columbia, First, Third, Fourth, and Ninth Circuits; U.S. District Court for the District of Columbia; and U.S. Court of Federal Claims
+- District of Columbia; U.S. Supreme Court; U.S. Courts of Appeals for the District of Columbia, Third, Fourth, Fifth, and Ninth Circuits; U.S. District Court for the District of Columbia; and U.S. Court of Federal Claims

-Chambers USA: America's Leading Lawyers for Business — Electricity (regulatory and litigation) (2009-2011, 2015-2021); Chambers Global (2019-2022)
+Chambers USA: America's Leading Lawyers for Business: Energy: Electricity (Regulatory and Litigation) (2009-2011, 2015-2025)